Winter Grand Prix

-Please note: after each race 4, 5, and 6, it becomes apparent that some people will not or did not run and finish (and turn their card in!) for the minimum four races.
+Please note: after each race 4, 5, and 6, it becomes apparent that some people will not or did not run and finish (and/or turn their card in!) for the minimum four races.
 At that point, we remove them from the races they did run, and re-score the division for that race.
-Points can change wildly at the tail end of the season.
+Points can change wildly toward the end of the season.
 Also, even if you are the only person in your division, you must finish four races to claim a prize.

 special race themes!

 We will score the second road race for your high school team – whether you are a current or past team member, or the parent of a current team member.
-The top 15 male and female runners will each earn extra points for their team, but every participant for each school earns one point for their school!
-This year we are giving the winning school $150 toward a pizza party, followed by their own team night at Super Jock ‘n Jill!
-Recent winners include Redmond HS (2014-15) and Edmonds-Woodway HS (both 2015-16 and 2016-17).
-Scoring behind E-W's 105 points in 2016-17 were Ballard (58 points), Jackson (55 points), and Redmond (45 points).
+The top ten male and female runners will each earn extra points for their team, but every participant for each school earns at least one point for their school!
+We give the winning school $150 toward a pizza party, followed by their own team night at Super Jock ‘n Jill!
+Recent winners include Redmond HS (2014-15), Edmonds-Woodway HS (2015-16, 2016-17, and 2018-19), and Jackson HS (2017-18).

 January 18 • Cocoa Coffee Cider Cross Country Run